If you have dementia, or you are looking after someone who does, you will experience a range of practical issues.

 It's important to be understanding, retain a sense of humour and remember that it's not their fault.
 You may also want to try the following:

 - put a sign on the toilet door, such as a photo of the toilet

 - keep the toilet door open and make sure that the person you care for can access it easily

 - make sure they can remove their clothes – some people with dementia can struggle with buttons and zips

 - look out for signs that they may need to go to the toilet, such as fidgeting and standing up and down

 - get adaptations to the toilet if necessary – you may be able to get these through a community care assessment

-If you're still having problems with incontinence, speak to your community nurse about continence products, such as waterproof bedding and incontinence pads.
+If you're still having problems with incontinence, ask your GP to refer you to a continence advisor, who can advise on things like waterproof bedding or incontinence pads.

 Helping someone with dementia with their personal hygiene

 People with dementia can become anxious about certain aspects of personal hygiene and may need help with washing.
 For example, they may be scared of falling when getting out of the bath, or they may become disorientated in the shower.